mandalujjal/mandalujjal.github.io/_pages/about.md

 ---
 permalink: /
-title: "About myself"
+title: #"About myself"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 header:
   overlay_image: /files/header.jpg  # or URL
-  overlay_filter: 0.5  # optional - adds a dark overlay
+  overlay_filter: 0.1  # optional - adds a dark overlay
 ---

 I am Ujjal Mandal, currently a Research Fellow at the Indian Institute of Information Technology Allahabad (IIITA), with